HB9HUS/notes-on-learning-cw/README.md

 |7	| B |
 |8	| D |
 |9	| N |

-### QSO-Formats
-- the letters
-- abbreviations and q-codes
-- QSO formats

 ### A "regular" QSO
 A normal QSO follows a somewhat fixed structure.
 This structure greatly helps you understanding the incoming CW as you know what to anticipate.